George Melly: Interest in surrealist art

-Post-war life and career
+Postwar life and career

 After the war Melly found work in a London surrealist gallery, working with E. L. T. Mesens and eventually drifted into the world of jazz, finding work with Mick Mulligan's Magnolia Jazz Band.
 This was a time (1948 onwards) when New Orleans and "New Orleans Revival" style jazz were very popular in Britain.
 In January 1963, the British music magazine NME reported that the biggest trad jazz event to be staged in Britain had taken place at Alexandra Palace.
 The event included Alex Welsh, Diz Disley, Acker Bilk, Chris Barber, Kenny Ball, Ken Colyer, Monty Sunshine, Bob Wallis, Bruce Turner, Mick Mulligan and Melly.

 In 1956 he became a writer on the Daily Mail's satirical newspaper strip Flook, illustrated by Trog.
 He continued this until 1971.
-He retired from jazz in 1962 when he became a film critic for The Observer He was also scriptwriter on the 1967 satirical film Smashing Time.
+He retired from jazz in 1962 when he became a film critic for The Observer.
+He was also scriptwriter on the 1967 satirical film Smashing Time.
 The period from 1948 until 1963 is described in Owning Up.
 He returned to jazz in the early 1970s with John Chilton's Feetwarmers, a partnership that ended in 2003.
 He later sang with Digby Fairweather's band.
 He released six albums in the 1970s including Nuts in 1972 and Son of Nuts the next year.
 He wrote a light column, Mellymobile, in Punch magazine describing their tours.

 He was an Honorary Associate of the National Secular Society and a Distinguished Supporter of the British Humanist Association.
 Melly was President of the BHA 1972–4, and was also an Honorary Associate of the Rationalist Association.
 He was also a member of the Max Miller Appreciation Society and, on 1 May 2005, joined Roy Hudd, Norman Wisdom, and others to unveil a statue of Miller in Brighton.

-His singing style in particular for the blues, was strongly influenced by his idol, Bessie Smith.
+His singing style, in particular for the blues, was strongly influenced by his idol, Bessie Smith.
 While many British musicians of the time treated jazz and blues with almost religious solemnity, Melly rejoiced in their more bawdy side, and this was reflected in his choice of songs and exuberant stage performances.
-He recorded a track called "Old Codger" with The Stranglers in 1978, for which the lyrics were especially written for him by then band member, Hugh Cornwell.
+He recorded a track called "Old Codger" with The Stranglers in 1978, the lyrics of which were specially written for him by then band member, Hugh Cornwell.

 Melly, who was bisexual, moved from strictly homosexual relationships in his teens and twenties to largely heterosexual relationships from his thirties onwards.
 He married twice and had a child from each marriage, though his first child Pandora was not known to be his until she was much older.

 He married his second wife, Diana Moynihan (née Dawson), in 1963 and they lived on Gloucester Crescent in Camden Town.
 She brought with her two children (Candy and Patrick) from two previous marriages.
 Patrick died from a heroin overdose in his twenties.
 Their own son, Tom, was born two days after the wedding.
-Diana published an autobiography in 2005 of their life and (open) marriage together.
+Diana published an autobiography, Take a Girl Like Me, describing their life and open marriage together, in 2005.